Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.

 - the deliberate concealment of any of the above matters.

 If you have any genuine concerns related to suspected wrongdoing or danger affecting your activities, you should report it.
 It is considered best practice to first raise concern within the organisation, please refer to your local Whistleblowing Policy within the practice who you would go to raise your concern in the first instance.
-However, if serious concerns are not addressed satisfactorily then the issue could be escalated to the freedom to speak up guardian – Chief executive of the Local Medical Committee.
+However, if serious concerns are not addressed satisfactorily then the issue could be escalated to the freedom to speak up guardian – Chief Operating Officer, Faye Tomlinson, of the Local Medical Committee.

 For more details please refer to the template LMC Whistleblowing Policy in our Template Policy handbook for further guidance please follow this link to our HR policy section.